-The 2017 Quickdraw will be held in Carrabelle at the Marine Street pavilion featuring a wide range of exceptional subject matter sure to challenge and delight all artists.
+The 2018 Quickdraw will be held on Cape San Blas featuring a wide range of exceptional subject matter sure to challenge and delight all artists.

-Artists may choose from the recently restored streetscape, the working waterfront, or the charming downtown corridor just a few feet away.
-The Quickdraw will begin at the Marine Street pavilion.
-All completed work will be displayed around the pavilion for judging and sales.
+Artists may choose from pristine beaches of the Gulf side, the wild waves of the "Stump Hole," sunny beach homes, or the quieter St. Joseph's Bay side of the Cape.
+All completed work will be displayed after the Quickdraw for judging and sales.
 Enjoy live music and great food from one of the excellent cafes located within a short distance from the festivities.